jupyter-server/jupyter-scheduler/README.md

 [![Github Actions Status](https://github.com/jupyter-server/jupyter-scheduler/workflows/Build/badge.svg)](https://github.com/jupyter-server/jupyter-scheduler/actions/workflows/build.yml)[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jupyter-server/jupyter-scheduler/main?urlpath=lab)

-A JupyterLab extension for running notebook jobs.
+A JupyterLab extension for running jobs.
 Documentation is available on [ReadTheDocs](https://jupyter-scheduler.readthedocs.io).

 This extension is composed of a Python package named `jupyter_scheduler` for the server extension and a NPM package named `@jupyterlab/scheduler` for the frontend extension.
-Installation of this extension provides a REST API to run, query, stop and delete notebook jobs; the UI provides an interface to create, list and view job details.
+Installation of this extension provides a REST API to run, query, stop and delete jobs; the UI provides an interface to create, list and view job details.

 ## Requirements